 Paper mache is a cheap art and sculptural medium that uses torn pieces of paper glued together with paste made from flour and water.
 That sounds pretty simple, and it is.
 But the final artwork doesn’t have to be simple – in fact, it can be just as complicated and creative as you want it to be.

-Another good thing is that you can do almost anything you want with paper mache.
-You can create silly little piggy banks, or you can get much more sophisticated and create a sculpture or textured painting fine enough for an art gallery.
+You can make almost anything you want with paper mache.
+You can create silly little piggy banks, or you can make a much more sophisticated sculpture or mask that’s fine enough for an art gallery.
 Most people start with the fun, silly stuff, and work their way up. 🙂

 This website has over 1,200 posts, so be sure to use the Search Bar at the top to find the project you want to start with.
 Or click on the Blog/Art Library for full tutorials by Jonni and her readers, and visit the Daily Sculptors page to see paper mache projects that have been shared by our fellow artists.

 Now go make something – and have fun!